betomoedano/foundation-models-app/README.md

 https://github.com/user-attachments/assets/41c6d2f0-b694-4348-99cb-adc6717c9fa8

+The icon of this app was generated using [snapai](https://codewithbeto.dev/tools/snapAI)

 ## Overview

 This project exposes Apple's native AI/ML capabilities to React Native applications, focusing on on-device processing with privacy-first design.
 The native module is developed locally within this project.